thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta/README.md

 ![image](https://user-images.githubusercontent.com/39495790/121231479-165d2580-c8ae-11eb-8828-cae31dfb721b.png)

 * For now, leave everything else to default values and save
 * **Optionally** you can secure the authentication request such that it will be accepted only from your IP/DNS name by setting the base URI.
-You can type in http://your-ip-or-hostname:portnumber
+You can type in http://your-ip-or-hostname:portnumber (this is validated., so no problems)

 ![image](https://user-images.githubusercontent.com/39495790/121231960-aac78800-c8ae-11eb-8f58-8592c4e6130b.png)